Horospherical stacks and stacky coloured fans: Introduction

-Lastly, in Section \ref{sec:good moduli spaces} we give a combinatorial criteria for a morphism of horospherical stacks to be a good moduli space morphism in the sense of \cite{alper2013good}; see Theorem \ref{thm:GMS map criteria}.
-In particular, we prove a combinatorial criteria which describes exactly when a horospherical stack has a variety as a good moduli space, and in this case we can describe the combinatorics of the good moduli space explicitly.
-We state this result informally below. \begin{theorem*}[Corollary \ref{cor:good moduli space of a horospherical stack} - informal] Let $\calX$ be a horospherical stack corresponding to a stacky coloured fan $(\Sigma^c,\beta)$, and let $\Sigma^c_\gms$ be the coloured fan constructed in Notation \ref{not:good moduli space coloured fan} (this is an explicit construction which only depends on $(\Sigma^c,\beta)$).
-Then the good moduli space of $\calX$ exists if and only if $(\Sigma^c,\beta)$ is ``compatible" with $\Sigma^c_\gms$; and in this case, the horospherical variety corresponding to $\Sigma^c_\gms$ is the good moduli space of $\calX$. \end{theorem*}
+Lastly, in \cref{sec:good moduli spaces} we provide combinatorial criteria for checking when a morphism of horospherical stacks is a good moduli space morphism in the sense of \cite{alper2013good}; see \cref{thm:GMS map criteria}.
+One should think of the good moduli space of a stack as a scheme (or algebraic space) ``approximation" of the stack.
+As a corollary, we prove combinatorial criteria which describes exactly when a horospherical stack has a variety as a good moduli space, and in this case we can describe the combinatorics of the good moduli space explicitly.
+This explicit description is explained in \cref{not:good moduli space coloured fan}, where we produce a coloured fan $\Sigma^c_\gms$ from a stacky coloured fan $(\Sigma^c,\beta)$.